MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/user_plugin.rst

 5. Python Control Files
 ========================

-Instead of writing a fourfit domain-specific language (DSL) control file, you can also write a Python script (``.py``) that defines the same configuration programmatically with some limitations.
+Instead of writing a fourfit domain-specific language (DSL) control file, you can write a Python script (``.py``) that defines the same configuration programmatically.
+This approach supports conditional logic but has some structural constraints described below.

 5.1 Required API
 -----------------